KHardik1698/NodeBlogsImageBackend/README.md

 # Main Component:

 The Main Component is responsible for starting the Node Express Server on Localhost at the specified Port Number.\
-The other function of the Main Component is to redirect any request on "/blogs" to the Routes Component.
+The other function of the Main Component is to redirect any request on "/blogs" to the Routes Component.\
+The Main Component is also responsible to connect the Server with MongoDB.

+# Models Component:

+The Models Component is responsible for creating a MongoDB Schema.\
+This Schema contains the Structure of the Task Object to be created along with some Validations within the Schema itself.\
+The Schema Model Object is used whenever a MongoDB Operation has to be performed.

 # Routes Component: